vmlaker/hello-websocket/README.rst

 Usage
 -----

-There are two separate programs that need to be running:

-#. *recorder* - webcam capture process that writes to Redis database.
-#. *server* - the Tornado server which reads current image from
-   the Redis database and serves to requesting WebSocket clients.
+Two separate programs need to be running: 1) the *recorder* which captures and writes to Redis database, and 2) the *server* which reads the current image from the database and serves to requesting WebSocket clients.

-First run the *recorder*:
+Run the *recorder*:
 ::

    make recorder